-On the whole climate of India is as diverse as its culture.
+On the whole, the climate of India is as diverse as its culture.
 On one hand there are regions that have tundra and taiga type vegetation and Climate and hot desert type climate on the other.
 India also has the wettest place on the earth along with areas that hardly receive any rainfall.
-The varied terrain also add new feathers to the diverse climate of India.
+The varied terrain also adds new feathers to the diverse climate of India.

 Broadly speaking India has a tropical monsoon type climate in most parts.
 But having said this India also has a unique distinction of holding almost all types of climates in the world.